bnadlerjr/tavi/README.md

 ### Contributing

+#### Environment Setup

+Clone the repo, cd into folder then:

+    virtualenv --no-site-packages env
+    . env/bin/activate
+    pip install -r requirements.txt

+Run the tests using:

+    python setup.py nosetests

+Flake8 is used for tracking PEP8 compliance, cyclomatic complexity, etc. Run it using:

+    flake8 tavi

 #### Issues / Roadmap

 Use GitHub [issues](https://github.com/bnadlerjr/tavi/issues) for reporting bugs and feature requests.
 This library is meant to be lightweight so I probably won't be adding many features but feel free to submit pull requests for any critical features you think may be missing.